debug-ito/net-spider/README.md

 **This is still work in progress.**

 net-spider is a graph database middleware to maintain a time-varying graph.
-It stores history of local findings, and creates a snapshot graph at a specific time in the past.
+It stores history of local findings, and creates a snapshot graph at specific time in the past.

 The architecture of net-spider is like: